-All undergraduate majors are required to complete a set of core communication courses which include COMM 1A.
+All undergraduate majors are required to complete a set of core communication courses which include:

+- COMM 1A.
 Media Technologies, People, and Society (5 units) or COMM 1B.
-Media, Culture, and Society (5 units); COMM 106.
-Communication Research Methods (5 units); COMM 108.
-Media Processes and Effects (5 units), and COMM 120.
-Digital Media in Society (WIM, 5 units).
+Media, Culture, and Society (5 units) - 2.
+COMM 106.
+Communication Research Methods (5 units) - 3.
+COMM 108.
+Media Processes and Effects (5 units) - COMM 104W.
+Reporting, Writing, and Understanding the News (WIM, 5 units) or COMM 137W.
+The Dialogue of Democracy (WIM, 5 units).

 Core courses are usually given only once each year.

-The department also requires completion of or concurrent registration in an introductory statistics course (STATS 60 or PSYCH 10) prior to registration in COMM 106.
-Communication Research Methods, in preparation for courses in methodology and advanced courses in communication processes and effects.
+The department also requires completion of or concurrent registration in an introductory statistics course (STATS 60 or PSYCH 10) prior to registration in COMM 106, Communication Research Methods, in preparation for courses in methodology and advanced courses in communication processes and effects.
 It is recommended that this be done as soon as possible so as not to prevent registration in a course requiring statistical understanding.
 The statistics course does not count toward the 60 units to complete the Communication major.